Skip to content

 In particularly popular areas, prospective buyers must engage in a bizarre, stressful and often disappointing rigamarole which sees them essentially forced into blind auctions.
 Bidders are asked to stump up — at minimum — tens of thousands of pounds more on a potential property than its advertised market value, in order to have a sliver of a chance of winning it.

-In a city like Glasgow, Scotland’s largest with multiple neighbourhoods seen as desirable all while experiencing a housing emergency, this system runs especially rampant.
+In a city like Glasgow, Scotland’s largest with multiple neighbourhoods seen as desirable all the while experiencing a housing emergency, this system runs especially rampant.
 Anecdotally, we can probably all recount tales of a small flat going for baffling amounts.
 Thirty percent over home report in G4?
 Yup.
 Partick averaging 15% over — that too.
 For those entering the market, it can be demoralising.
 But I want to get to the bottom of how this all came about and what it means for Glaswegians today.

 It started with the crash